 The separate financial statements present information about the Company as an individual undertaking and not about its Group.
 As permitted under IFRS 10, Consolidated Financial Statements, the Company has elected not to present consolidated financial statements.
 The results of the Company and its subsidiaries are consolidated in the financial statements of the Ultimate Parent Company, which are available and can be obtained from the Ultimate Parent Company's office, which is located at Kingdom of Saudi Arabia.

-These separate financial statements are authorised for issue in accordance with a resolution of the Board of Directors on 28 August 2022.
+These separate financial statements are authorised for issue by the Board of Directors on 2 February 2023.

 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND DISCLOSURES

 2.1 Basis of preparation and statement of compliance